-- 1. The hardship circumstances responsible for the program leave request - 2.
+- 1. The hardship circumstances responsible for the Program leave request - 2.
 Length and justification of leave time requested - 3.
 Detailed plans for completing interrupted academic work - 4.
-Show evidence of understanding: - a. the effect of the leave on institutional financial aid - b. repayment for title IV grants and/or loans - c. the impact on health insurance - d. academic and campus resources - 5.
-Signed and dated by the student and the supervisor
+Demonstrable evidence of understanding: - a. the effect of the leave on institutional financial aid - b. repayment for Title IV grants and/or loans - c. academic and campus resources - 5.
+Signature and date by the student and the supervisor

 This letter should be submitted as close as possible to the circumstance that precipitated the need.
-The committee will return a decision expeditiously.
-A program leave may be granted by the committee on more than one occasion but is not to exceed a total of two years.
-Once approved, the program leave will not be counted against the program's statute of limitations (six years) nor will the student be assessed continuation fees.
+The Ph.D.
+Committee will return a decision expeditiously.
+A Program leave may be granted by the Committee on more than one occasion but is not to exceed a total of two years.
+Once approved, the Program leave will not be counted against the Program's statute of limitations (six years) nor will the student be assessed continuation fees.

-When a student takes a program leave, the student will also no longer hold student status and therefore will need to access campus resources such as the library and SRC as a guest.
+When a student takes a Program leave, the student will also no longer hold student status and therefore will need to access campus resources such as the library and SRC as a guest.
 The student will be responsible for initiating contact with these resources to understand the guest status.

-If the student is approved for a program leave while currently enrolled and participating in a course, the student will initiate the withdrawal process with the Graduate Records and Registration office once the above steps have been completed.
-In some situations, they may also qualify for the institutional Leave of Absence policy which can be found in the Student Handbook with the full policy available in the Graduate Student Care office (BGC 228) and the Student Development Office (SSB Suite 218).
+If the student is approved for a Program leave while currently enrolled and participating in a course, the student will initiate the withdrawal process with the Graduate Records and Registration office once the above steps have been completed.
+In some situations, they may also qualify for the institutional Leave of Absence policy, which can be found in the Student Handbook with the full policy available in the Graduate Student Care office (BGC 228) and the Student Development Office (SSB Suite 218).

-If the circumstances for this request are of a sensitive nature which the student prefers to not discuss in detail with the faculty, the student can first go to the Graduate Student Care Office who will work with the student on initiating the program leave process and provide information and insight on the student rights to the PhD committee in the decision making process.
+If the circumstances for this request are of a sensitive nature which the student prefers to not discuss in detail with the faculty, the student can first go to the Graduate Student Care Office who will work with the student on initiating the program leave process and provide information and insight on the student's circumstances and request for privacy to the Ph.D.
+Committee in the decision making process, certifying on the student's behalf that the student's reason for the requested leave falls within one of the categories outlined above.

-Students who have taken leave from the program for one or more semesters must petition the Ph.D.
+Students who have taken leave from the Program for one or more semesters must petition the Ph.D.
 Committee to be re-admitted to the program.
-The committee will evaluate the student's petition and make a determination about the student's readiness for re-admission to the program.
-Students who leave the program for one or more years must petition the Ph.D.
-Committee, and if permitted to return to the program, must also reapply through the Graduate Admissions Office for reinstatement in the program.
-During a program leave, the student's supervisor is not expected to provide dissertation supervision.
+The Committee will evaluate the student's petition and make a determination about the student's readiness for re-admission to the Program.
+Students who leave the Program for one or more years must petition the Ph.D.
+Committee, and if permitted to return to the Program, must also reapply through the Graduate Admissions Office for reinstatement in the Program.
+During a Program leave, the student's supervisor is not expected to provide dissertation supervision.